 JOB DESCRIPTION - Marriage, Family, Child Therapist

-Licensure: Proof of licensure with BBS as a LCSW, LMFT, LPCC or of registered associate status required
+- Licensure: Proof of licensure with BBS as a LCSW, LMFT, LPCC or registered associate status required

 - Must be able to respond quickly and effectively to many types of situations, including crisis-driven or potentially difficult situations involving clientele living with mental health conditions, engaged in drug/alcohol use, victims of crime, etc.